 You can surround your tulip bulbs (and other appealing bulbs) with types of plants that critters don’t like.
 That includes daffodils, alliums (giant flowering onion–I’m planting these with my tulips), grape hyacinth, snow drops, and more.

-You might also be wondering how to plant tulips in pots.
-This is a great choice if you’d like to treat your tulips as annuals or add some spring color to a patio area or apartment balcony.
+Planting tulips in pots is a great choice if you’d like to treat your tulips as annuals or add some spring color to a patio area or apartment balcony.
 And the process is pretty much the same as planting in the ground.

 Choose a pot size based on the recommended spacing and planting depth for your tulip bulbs.
 Pick up a bag of raised bed potting soil, which will have much better drainage than regular garden soil.
 Throw in some compost if you’d like.